 analyze the entire Iliad, nor even a single chapter/book of it, but most likely

 a particular passage within a chapter.
 The same holds true for any other source you choose.

 Maybe you'll examine one vase painting, or a fragment of Sappho's poetry.
 You will have to confirm your choice with the professor, and once selected, you may not

 change your choice merely at your whim.
-Further guidelines are in the course's Blackboard site.
+Further guidelines are in the course's Canvas site.

 Exams: (45%) We will have three exams, which count includes the final.
 Each one will comprise 15% of the course grade.
 There will be an objective component to each exam, but the majority of each exam will be based on essays (essays which should demonstrate both a command of the historical information and the relevant concepts).